 GW collects information through the CCTV system for various reasons:

 - to control access to university buildings, to ensure the security of university facilities, the safety of GW students, faculty, staff and visitors, as well as the security of property and information located or stored on the premises;

 - to prevent, deter, and if necessary, investigate unauthorized physical access, including unauthorized access to student rooms, IT infrastructure, or operational information;

 - to prevent, detect and investigate theft of equipment or assets owned by the University, or students.

 - CCTV may also be used as an investigatory technique under certain circumstances in the private office of a faculty/staff member, with concurrence from the Office of General Counsel (OGC).

-In exceptional situations, information collected via CCTV may be shared with local authorities, as part of formal disciplinary or criminal investigations.
+In exceptional situations, information collected via CCTV may be used for internal investigations or shared with local authorities, as part of criminal investigations.

 - Other purposes

 We may also collect or use your information for other purposes, including: